UI text style guidelines

 Help text

 Help text is a concise statement or phrase that gives users context about fields in the product UI.
-Provide help text outside of the field box.
-Put information that's essential to completing the task in help text rather than in a tooltip so that it's always visible.
+Provide help text outside of the field box, not inside.
+If the information is essential to completing the task, put it in help text rather than in a tooltip so that it's always visible.

 - How long does this field need to be?